Position

 • Registered Nurse (RN) license in the state of practice.

-• Strong knowledge of infusion techniques, medications, and patient care protocols.
+• Strong knowledge of pharmacology, infusion therapy techniques, and patient care protocols.

 Is becoming a Specialty Infusion Nurse a good career path?

 A Specialty Infusion Nurse focuses on administering specialized infusion therapies.
 This role requires advanced skills in managing intravenous treatments.
-These nurses work in various settings, including hospitals, clinics, and home care.
-They often deal with complex medical conditions, making their work both challenging and rewarding.
+These nurses often work in settings like hospitals, clinics, or home care.
+They play a crucial part in patient care, ensuring safe and effective delivery of medications.

-Consider these pros and cons when thinking about a career as a Specialty Infusion Nurse:
+Consider the following pros and cons before pursuing a career as a Specialty Infusion Nurse:

 • Pros: